-Any member of staff who receives information regarding a bomb on-site must immediately inform the headteacher or a member of senior management in their absence.
+Any member of staff who receives information regarding a bomb on-site must immediately inform the Headteacher or a member of senior management in their absence.

-9. First Aid Procedure (see all Administration of Medicines policy)
+9. First Aid Procedure - (also see the Administration of Medicines Policy)

-There will be at least four people on the staff who will have a current first aid training, with the aim that there should be two qualified persons on site during the school day (this includes one paediatric).
+There will be at least four people on the staff who will have current first aid training, with the aim that there should be one qualified person on site at any one time.

-The qualified first aiders for the school are listed in Appendix A at the end of this document.
+The named first aiders for the school are listed in Appendix 1 at the end of this document and also published in school on the staff medical noticeboard.